US highway deaths fall in 2018 for second straight year

 Most of the pedestrian deaths, 76%, and half the bicyclist deaths occurred after dark, and the some pedestrians and cyclists had some alcohol in their systems.
 Seventy-four percent of the pedestrian deaths occurred outside of intersections, the agency reported.

+NHTSA also said it would look into the increase in SUVs as a factor in the increases.
+SUVs sit taller than cars, which can make it more difficult for drivers to see pedestrians and cyclists.

-NHTSA said in a statement that it’s studying changes in its five-star crash assessment program and will consider new technologies related to pedestrian and bicyclist safety.
+The agency said in a statement that it’s also studying changes in its five-star crash assessment program and will consider including new technologies such as pedestrian detection systems.
 It’s also working with the Federal Highway Administration to reduce bicycle and pedestrian deaths.

+“This is an epidemic of preventable deaths,” said Jake Fisher, senior director of auto testing for Consumer Reports.
+“We need to double down to figure out how to achieve better pedestrian detection and more widespread adoption.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.